Governance

 Identifying and addressing emerging risks

 Keeping on top of emerging risks and regulations allows us to explore how our business can adapt and respond to change, if necessary, to be able to operate in the medium term.
-One way we do this is through our emerging risk forum, which assesses risks and opportunities which could potentially affect the business - topics have included climate change, data regulation and the impact of changes in governments.
-In addition, our Group compliance function and our exposure management groups regularly perform horizon scanning for regulatory change, for example monitoring general insurance value measures, the 2021 transition from LIBOR and Solvency II enhancements.
+One way we do this is through our emerging risk forum, which assesses risks and opportunities which could potentially affect the business - topics have included demographic change, quantum computing and the impact of geopolitical upheaval.
+In addition, our Group compliance function and our exposure management groups regularly perform horizon scanning for regulatory change, for example monitoring developments in AI regulation, and recovery and resolution regimes.

 Testing our resilience

 A regular cycle of stress testing and scenario analysis helps us identify and measure the likelihood and impact of potentially plausible, but extreme, events.
 Testing our resilience in this way is important to ensure we manage risk well and evolve at the same pace as the risks we cover.
 We have embedded an internal programme of stress testing, which is performed annually to assess the resilience of the business plan in extreme, adverse scenarios.
-We participate in regulator-led exercises, most notably the Prudential Regulation Authority's (PRA) General Insurance Stress Test (GIST), part of which was carried out in conjunction with the Bermuda Monetary Authority (BMA).
+We participate in regulator-led exercises, most notably the Prudential Regulation Authority's (PRA) General Insurance Stress Test (GIST).

-The scenario in 2019 required us to examine climate and cyber events as new scenarios alongside the traditional scenarios which include a deterioration in the economic environment.
-This confirmed that the Group is able to withstand the considered short-term shocks and has strong controls and mitigation strategies in place across risk types.
+Our stress and scenario testing programme continues to confirm that the Group is able to withstand the considered short-term shocks and has strong controls and mitigation strategies in place across risk types.

 Bringing our teams together for cyber crisis simulations and large loss dry runs

 We carry out a combination of events with leadership and underwriting teams to ensure our preparedness for reputational issues and large losses.
-In 2019 this included a three-day cyber large loss training exercise (CLLTE), which brought together over 50 participants across 14 locations to test our response to a market-changing cyber loss event, put us under pressure and challenge our plans.
-We also conducted a series of desktop simulations with country leadership teams to work through operational challenges arising from a reputational event.
+We conduct a series of desktop simulations with country leadership teams to work through operational challenges arising from a range of events.

 Policies and disclosures